SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ## Current source reconciliation

-Reconciled with the worktree on 2026-08-31.
+Reconciled with the worktree on 2026-09-03.

 - [~] The bounded container reader, still-image path, sequence parser, AV1 decoder, color pipeline, presentation pipeline, and broad AV1 test suite exist locally.
 - [x] The inter-frame decoder has verified checkpoints through inter deblocking decisions and reference/mode deltas.
 - [~] Loop filtering, CDEF, super-resolution, restoration, film grain, layered presentation, alpha composition, and color conversion exist locally.
 Shared-source cleanup changed the current tree, so final production-path verification is open.
-- [~] AV1 writer primitives, forward transforms, symbol encoding, and tile-writing source exist locally, but they are not connected to the public encoder.
+- [~] AV1 writer primitives, forward transforms, symbol encoding, and tile-writing source are connected to the public encoder for bounded still-image AVIF color and optional auxiliary alpha output.
-- [ ] The public AV1 encoder is not implemented.
-HeifEncoderCore.Encode throws NotSupportedException when AV1 is selected.
+- [~] The public AV1 encoder supports explicit single-image requests.
+Lossless output, bounded sequences, grids, metadata preservation, orientation handling, and default format registration remain open.
 - [x] Patented codec production code, registrations, tests, benchmarks, fixtures, reference outputs, and notices were manually deleted and committed by `78a74d448`.
 - [x] Remaining task-created HM, HEVC, libheif, GPAC, Nokia, FFmpeg, Pillow HEIF, libavif-build, and libjpeg-build directories were traced to their creation commands in the recovered Codex session history and deleted on 2026-08-31.
 The user-provided repositories and all libaom-only source, build, and reference data were left untouched.
 - [x] The PNG metadata-suppression fix and three HEIF/AV1 diagnostic-save call-site corrections passed the exact 34 net11.0 ARM CI cases and were committed with the single-reference checkpoint as `54bb6cbe59bd113058854a3ee31448cf61f462ca`.
 They are infrastructure evidence, not decoder or encoder completion evidence.